tizenorg/platform.core.uifw.dali-adaptor/automated-tests/README.md

     firefox --new-window summary.xml

-To see a list of all of the options:

-    ./execute.sh -h

 To execute a subset of tests, you can run individual test sets, e.g.

     ./execute.sh dali-adaptor

-To get coverage output, run
+To get coverage output, (you need to first build dali with --coverage run

     ./coverage.sh